 Why you should try this recipe

-- This dessert is the cutest romantic treat on Valentine's Day.
-Moreover, the dessert itself is light enough to accompany a "heavy" holiday dinner.
+- Finally, this dessert is the cutest romantic treat on Valentine's Day, perfect to accompany a "heavy" holiday dinner.

 Ingredients

-Milk: use whole milk to make the recipe.
+- Milk: Use whole milk to make the recipe.
+Opt for full-fat milk to make the best creme Anglaise.

-Whipping cream: make sure to use whipping cream with at least 30% fat content.
+- Heavy cream: The recipe calls for heavy cream with at least 30% fat content.

-Caster sugar: it is superfine sugar that dissolves more easily while making the meringue.
+- Caster sugar is superfine sugar that dissolves more efficiently while making the meringue.
 You can process granulated sugar in a food processor for a few seconds to make it superfine.

-Pink praline: make it yourself or purchase crushed pink praline.
+- Pink praline: Make Pink Praline yourself or purchase crushed pink praline on Amazon.
 Replace it with pistachios or toasted almonds if desired.

 How to make Ile flottante